 - Sickness Benefits: Nothing to report.

-- Dinner Dance: It was the decision to postpone the Dinner Dance until a later, safer date.
+- Dinner Dance: It was the decision to cancel the Dinner Dance until 2022.

 – LI Chapter: Nothing to report.